PttCodingMan/text_to_slack_gif/readme.md

 # text to slack gif

-這是一個簡單的 Python 腳本，可以把文字轉成 slack 格式的 gif，解決你需要開好幾個線上服務一直轉換的問題。
-做出師表 gif 只需要一瞬間！

 This is a simple Python script that can convert text to gif in slack format.
 This script solves the problem that you need to use several online services to do this.
 And the more important thing is it saves your time!

 ## Basic usage

-### Run on Github Actions
+### Run on GitHub Actions

 1. Fork this repository.
 2. Go to the Actions tab and enable workflows.
 3. Select `build gif` workflow.
 4. Click `Run workflow` button.
 5. Input the text you want to convert.
-6. Download the gif.
+6. Download the gif from the Artifacts.

 ### Run on your local machine